 Report/Display/Update/Delete Product Modules:

-The menu system should allow a user to display all "products".
+The menu system should allow a user to display all "products."

 Product Report Module using a styled JSF Data Table.
 The JSF Data Table style must match the theme of the application.

 A Product Display Module implemented by selecting (hyperlink or button) a product from the Product Report and by using the proper JSF controls.